 Just doing what you’ve always done will get you what you’ve always got.
 So invest in your Marketing Plan to be a beacon for your best year yet.
 This will help to prioritize proactive and reactive opportunities and make the most of your time and money.

+What Do You Think?
 Is this helpful to get you started in creating your marketing plan?
+Is there anything else that you include in your marketing plan?

 What are some ways you motivate your team to support your marketing plan?